simplyboo6/Vimtur/README.md

 ### Running

-A config file can be specified using the `-c` flag when launching with nodejs or with the `CONFIG_PATH` variable when launching with yarn.
+A config file can be specified using the `CONFIG_PATH` environment variable when launching with yarn.

 ## Configuration JSON File